shaneoh10/ms3-precise-calibration/README.md

 #### About Section
 - There is a paragraph providing users with information about the company and the services they provide.
 This description is brief but it gives users enough information to understand what the company does and what sectors they work in.
 There is also information on the certificates that the company holds which are a requirement to work in some sectors.
-- Below the paraghraph are three cards with images giving a brief description of some of the sectors Precise Calibration work in.
+- Below the paragraph are three cards with images giving a brief description of some of the sectors Precise Calibration work in.
 This makes the website look professional and the brighter colours of the images will attract the user's attention.

 #### Contact Section
 - This section has a background image of piping and instruments in a process plant, further reinforcing the subject of the website.